carpentries-incubator/managing-computational-projects/episodes/01-introduction.md

 >
 {: .callout}

-Over the last decade, several tools, methods and training resources have been developed for early career researchers to learn about and apply data science skills in their work.
+Over the last decade, several tools, methods and training resources have been developed for early career researchers to learn about and apply data science skills in biomedicine, often referred to as biomedical data science.
 However, to ensure that data science approaches are appropriately applied in domain research, such as in biosciences, there is a need to also engage and educate scientific group leaders and researchers in project leadership roles on best practices.

 The [**Data Science for Biomedical Scientists**](https://github.com/alan-turing-institute/data-training-for-bioscience) project helps address this need in training by equipping experimental biomedical scientists with computational skills.
 In all the resources developed within this project, we consistently emphasise how computational and data science approaches can be applied while ensuring reproducibility, collaboration and transparent reporting.
 The goal is to maintain the highest standards of research practice and integrity.

+> ## What is biomedical data science?
+>
+> The term “data science” describes expertise associated with taking (usually large) data sets and annotating, cleaning, organizing, storing, and analyzing them for the purposes of extracting knowledge. [...]
+> The terms “biomedical data science” and “biomedical data scientist” [...] connote activities associated with the creation and application of methods to new and large sources of biological and medical data aimed at converting them into useful information and knowledge.
+> They also connote technical activities that are data-intensive and require special skills in managing the large, noisy, and complex data typical of biology and medicine.
+> They may also imply the application of these technologies in domains where their collaborators previously have not needed data-intensive computational approaches.
+> **Russ B. Altman and Michael Levitt** (2018).
+[Annual Review of Biomedical Data Science](https://www.annualreviews.org/doi/full/10.1146/annurev-bd-01-041718-100001)
+>
+(: .testimonial)

 In this training material for **Managing and supervising computational Projects**, we discuss essential practices for computational reproducibility required for carrying out meaningful analyses of research datasets through data exploration, processing, visualisation and communication.
 We present unfamiliar and complex topics from computation and data science to biologists by providing examples and recommendations from their fields.